 Generally speaking, special damages is a term that refers to those damages that are easy to value.
 Other damages, called general damages, are usually valued using a formula that applies a multiplier to your special damages.

 Unfortunately, just about everyone uses a different formula, and nobody wants to tell each other what their formula is or why they use it.
 It’s all but a foregone conclusion, however, that your attorney will use a high-value multiplier, while the other driver’s insurance company will use a lowball multiplier.
-All of this is part and parcel of the negotiations process to arrive at your eventual settlement.
+All of this is part and parcel of the negotiations process to arrive at your eventual car accident settlement.

-How Your Car Accident Lawyer Negotiates Settlement
+How Your Car Accident Settlement is Negotiated

 Your accident case will begin when you file your lawsuit and issue a demand letter to the defendant.
 This letter will outline, as you see it, the facts of the case and the value of your injuries, broken down in as much detail as possible.
 The other driver, in the best case scenario, would agree and pay what you ask.